 The IESO and market participants need to train staff and exercise their plans and procedures.
 Exercises are a prominent part of the EPTF Work Plan.
 Since 2001, large-scale integrated exercises have helped the IESO and market participants test their own internal plans and ensure they are well-coordinated with others.
-As well, workshops are held periodically across Ontario to reinforce reliable operations and simulate response to a local scenario in detail.
+As well, webinars and workshops are held periodically to reinforce reliable operations and simulate response to a particular scenario.